Thank you for stopping by.

 About the Blog

-Thank you for stopping by.
 I hope you will find value here and that you’ll visit again.
 You can also find me on other social media platforms as well.

-I’m a retired municipal employee where I was an active member of the American Federation of State, County and Municipal Employees (AFSCME).
+I’m a retired municipal employee where I was an active member of the American Federation of State, County and Municipal Employees (AFSCME) for 27 years.
 Prior to that I worked in neighborhood-based, non-profit community development.

 I came of age during the civil rights movement, Vietnam and Watergate.
-These and other events shaped my world view and politics.
+These and other events shaped my world view and political perspectives.
 I organized opposition to the Vietnam War in my high school, later worked as an organizer with the United Farm Workers (UFW), and at college I was active in gay liberation and in socialist politics aligned with the United States Socialist Workers Party (SWP).
-For several years I helped produce a weekly gay radio program on WRUW-FM in Cleveland, and served as Board President for Cleveland’s Lesbian-Gay Community Service Center.
+More recently I’ve found myself at odds with the SWP and the people on its periphery.
+Today I remain a socialist of sorts, but a man without a party.

 My interests also extend to meditation and spirituality, with a lower-case “s.”
-I’m a student of mindfulness and meditation — not a perfect practitioner but good enough to realize some of the benefits.
-I suspect I’m an aspiring, closeted the Buddhist!
+I’m a student of mindfulness and meditation — not a perfect practitioner by any stretch, but good enough to realize some of the benefits.
+I suspect I’m closeted the Buddhist.
 While I never pursued it, I recall being attracted to concepts rooted in Buddhism back in the early 70s.